 22. Mixed content errors

-If you have migrated from HTTP to HTTPS, or just had this problem before, you should definitely fix it.
+If you have migrated from HTTP to HTTPS, or just had this problem before, you should definitely fix Mixed content errors.

 All website content, CSS, JS, images, should only be downloaded using the secure HTTPS protocol, otherwise browsers will show a message that your website is not secure, which will lead to bad user experience.